SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   //As is true for various specifications, a comma-separated list of specifications is possible. delete( precheck );

+  //Note: It is not possible to specify operations multiple times.
+The following specifications
+  //just demonstrate syntax options.
+Anyway, the compiler helps you not to specify wrong notations.
   //Applying feature control
   //delete( features: global );